AminoACID123/AminoACID123.github.io/_pages/readinglist.md

 * **Abstract:** Cyber attacks against IoT devices are a severe threat.
 These attacks exploit software vulnerabilities in IoT firmware.
 Fuzzing is an effective software testing technique for vulnerability discovery.
 In this work, we present FIRM-AFL, the first high-throughput greybox fuzzer for IoT firmware.
 FIRMAFL addresses two fundamental problems in IoT fuzzing.
 First, it addresses compatibility issues by enabling fuzzing for POSIX-compatible firmware that can be emulated in a system emulator.
 Second, it addresses the performance bottleneck caused by system-mode emulation with a novel technique called augmented process emulation.
 By combining systemmode emulation and user-mode emulation in a novel way, augmented process emulation provides high compatibility as system-mode emulation and high throughput as user-mode emulation.
 Our evaluation results show that (1) FIRM-AFL is fully functional and capable of finding real-world vulnerabilities in IoT programs; (2) the throughput of FIRM-AFL is on average 8.2 times higher than system-mode emulation based fuzzing; and (3) FIRM-AFL is able to find 1-day vulnerabilities much faster than system-mode emulation based fuzzing, and is able to find 0-day vulnerabilities.

-### Automatic Firmware Emulation through Invalidity-guided Knowledge Inference
+### Automatic Firmware Emulation through Invalidity-guided Knowledge Inference (USENIX Security 2021)
 * <img src="../files/images/pdf_24px.png">[Paper](../files/papers/uemu.pdf)
 * **Abstract:** Emulating firmware for microcontrollers is challenging due to the tight coupling between the hardware and firmware.
 This has greatly impeded the application of dynamic analysis tools to firmware analysis.
 The state-of-the-art work automatically models unknown peripherals by observing their access patterns, and then leverages heuristics to calculate the appropriate responses when unknown peripheral registers are accessed.
 However, we empirically found that this approach and the corresponding heuristics are frequently insufficient to emulate firmware.
 In this work, we propose a new approach called µEmu to emulate firmware with unknown peripherals.
 Unlike existing work that attempts to build a general model for each peripheral, our approach learns how to correctly emulate firmware execution at individual peripheral access points.
 It takes the image as input and symbolically executes it by representing unknown peripheral registers as symbols.
 During symbolic execution, it infers the rules to respond to unknown peripheral accesses.
 These rules are stored in a knowledge base, which is referred to during the dynamic firmware analysis. µEmu achieved a passing rate of 95% in a set of unit tests for peripheral drivers without any manual assistance.
 We also evaluated µEmu with real-world firmware samples and new bugs were discovered.